 Removal from their family is enormously painful to children.
 In foster care, children may have frequent visits with their families or only limited, supervised visits.

 Children in foster care often leave behind their neighborhoods, communities, schools, and most of their belongings.
 Many children and adolescents in foster care feel anxious, uncertain, and helpless to control their lives.
 Many feel angry, rejected, and pained by the separation, or they develop a profound sense of loss.
 Some feel guilty, believing that they caused the disruption of their birth family.
 Peers often tease children about being in foster care, reinforcing perceptions that they are somehow different or unworthy.

 Children in foster care have more chronic health problems and behavioral, emotional, and developmental problems than do other children.
 They are also less likely to receive appropriate medical or mental care for their problems.
 Yet, most children in foster care adjust well as long as the placement is stable and the foster family is skilled in nurturing the child's emotional needs.
-Many children in foster care benefit from counseling.
+Many children in foster care are provided with counseling.

-Over half of the children eventually return to their birth families.
-About 20% of children in foster care are eventually adopted, most often by their foster family.
+Over half of children in foster care eventually return to their birth families.
+Some children in foster care are eventually adopted Adoption Adoption is the legal process of adding a person to an existing family.
+All adoptions must be validated by a court of law.
+Adoption, unlike foster care, is meant to be permanent.
+The goal of... read more , most often by their foster family.
 Other children return to a relative or become too old for foster care.
 A small number of children are later transferred to another foster care agency if a placement does not work out or if the foster family is relocating to another area.
-Tragically, 18% of youth in foster care eventually age out of the system without a sense of belonging in any family.
+Tragically, some youth in foster care eventually age out of the system without a sense of belonging to any family.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 National Foster Parent Association: A resource providing information for people who want to foster or adopt a child